Practical use of variational principles for modeling water waves: Generalized variational formulation

 Integrating by parts, then neglecting the terms at the horizontal and temporal boundaries because they do not contribute to the functional variations (this will be done repeatedly below without explicit mention), Luke's variational formulation (\ref{defL0}) can be rewritten with the following Lagrangian density:

-where the over `tildes' and `wedges' denote, respectively, the quantities written at the free surface $y=\eta$ and at the bottom $y=-d$.
-We shall also denote with `bars' the quantities averaged over the water depth, e.g.
+where the over `tildes' and `wedges' denote, respectively, the quantities written at the free surface $y = \eta$ and at the bottom $y = -d$.
+We shall also denote with `bars' the quantities averaged over the water depth, \eg

-The variational formulations (\ref{defL0}) and (\ref{defL1}) impose that any approximation is exactly irrotational, i.e., the choice of an ansatz for $\phi$ necessarily implies an irrotational motion.
+The variational formulations (\ref{defL0}) and (\ref{defL1}) impose that any approximation is exactly irrotational, \ie, the choice of an ansatz for $\phi$ necessarily implies an irrotational motion.
 Note that the term $\half gd^2$ in (\ref{defL1}) can be omitted because, $d$ being prescribed, it does not contribute to the variation process.
-Note also that Luke's Lagrangian \eqref{defL0} can be extended to the case where the bottom function $d(\vx,t)$ is unknown if a condition at $y=-d$ is added to the problem \cite{Thomas1988}.
+Note also that Luke's Lagrangian \eqref{defL0} can be extended to the case where the bottom function $d(\vx,t)$ is unknown if a condition at $y = -d$ is added to the problem \cite{Thomas1988}.

-To give us more freedom while keeping an exact formulation, the variational principle is modified (relaxed) by introducing explicitly the horizontal velocity $\vu=\nab\phi$ and the vertical one $v=\phi_y$.
+To give us more freedom while keeping an exact formulation, the variational principle is modified (relaxed) by introducing explicitly the horizontal velocity $\vu = \nab\phi$ and the vertical one $v = \phi_y$.
 The variational formulation can thus be reformulated with the Lagrangian density

 where the Lagrange multipliers $\vmu$ and $\nu$ have to be determined.
 By variations with respect of $\vu$ and $v$, one finds at once the definition of the Lagrange multipliers:

 Using these definitions, (\ref{defL2ori}) becomes